 What is the best place to submit poetry online?
 Just like poetry itself, the answer is often complex.
-Finding the right home for your poetry can a lot of time and research.
+Finding the right home for your poetry can take a lot of time and research.

 We’re here to help!
 In this article, we’ll share our 24 best suggestions for where to submit your poetry online.
 After that, we’ll share key tips to demystify the poetry publishing world, and we’ll finish with closing thoughts on the online poetry journal submission process.